ayu004/github-actions-test/README.md

-# Testing GitHub Actions - from feature branch
+# Testing GitHub Actions - from feature branch - removed workflow from feature